-- 1) a rough reaching movement driven by the rough reaching movement controller; - 2) a smooth correction movement controlled by the correction movement controller; - 3) a reaching movement driven by the overall system. - 1) Experimental Setup: The experimental environment is illustrated in Fig. 7, where the picture in Fig. 7(a) was captured from the top view and Fig. 7(b) from the oblique view.
+- 2) a smooth correction movement controlled by the correction movement controller; - 3) a reaching movement driven by the overall system.

+1) Experimental setup: The experimental environment is illustrated in Fig. 7, where the picture in sub-figure (a) was captured from the top view and (b) from the oblique view.
 The robotic arm was fixed in an initial position.
 The target was a yellow ball, which was in the operating space of the robotic arm.
-The experimental goal was that the robotic arm must reach and grasp the ball, and then deliver the ball to a predefined end position, under the guidance of the information captured from the three-dimensional vision system.
+The experimental goal was that the robotic arm must reach and grasp the ball, and then deliver the ball to a predefined end position, under the guidance of the information captured from the 3-dimensional vision system.